freeCodeCamp/guide/src/pages/articles/miscellaneous/capitalize-the-first-letter-of-a-string/index.md

 ## 3\.
 Get the Remainder of the String

-You may use [slice()](https://github.com/freecodecamp/freecodecamp/wiki/js-array-prototype-slice) method and get the remainder of the string (from the second character, _index 1_, to the end of the string).
+You may use <a href='https://github.com/freecodecamp/freecodecamp/wiki/js-array-prototype-slice' target='_blank' rel='nofollow'>slice()</a> method and get the remainder of the string (from the second character, _index 1_, to the end of the string).

     var string = "freeCodecamp";